-- Site ID or Name as provided by the Met Service or obtained from WMO Vol A if already listed there. - Input Data file is the name of text file in the AWS base station containing data for the station listed in that current record.
+- Site ID or Name as provided by the Met Service or obtained from WMO Vol A if already listed there, - Input Data file is the name of text file in the AWS base station containing data for the station listed in that current record.
 It should be ensured that the name matches the station's AWS data file. - Files name prefix if the data is in multiple files with a common prefix, the box before the "File name prefix" should be checked and the prefix filled in the text box.
 Otherwise, this should not be checked.

-In some special cases where filenames have date components, a date structured file name prefix may be used to select files with observations for a day, month or year.
-For instance for a date structured filename such as 000001202008290000.txt the prefix will be entered as follows:
+In some special cases where filenames have date components, a date structured file name prefix may be used to selects files with observations for a day or a month.
+For instance for a filename such as 000001202008290000.txt the prefix will be entered as follows:

-yyyymmdd - To select all files for the current day's observations yyyymm - To select all files for the current month's observations yyyy - To select all files for the current year's observations yyyy-mm - To select all files for the current month's observations yyyy - To select all files for the current year's observations
+yyymmdd - To select all files for the current day's observationsyyymm - To select all files for the current month's observations yyyy-mm-dd - To select all files for the current day's observations yyyy-mm - To select all files for the current month's observations

-For a filename such as 000001-2020-08-29-00-00.txt the prefix will be entered as follows: yyyy-mm-dd - To select all files for the current day's observations
+For a filename such as 000001-2020-08-29-00-00.txt the prefix will be entered as follows:

 - Data Structure is the name of the structure for the data output file in the AWS base station server.
-This is created by the user and should correspond to the data being transferred.
-Details on how to undertake this task are listed in Section 11.3.2, - Missing Data Flag is the value that represents missing data from the specified AWS server.
-This value will be obtained from files in the base station server; - AWS Server IP is the IP address or host name of the server; - GTS Msg Header is the Global Telecommunication System message header (e.g. HKNC for Nairobi) in case AWS Data are meant for sharing with others countries through the regional or global centres, - Operational if a site has been created in the Climsoft database but has no operational AWS installed the box Operational should be unchecked, - Encode for GTS if a site has been created in the Climsoft database but does not send AWS to GTS, the box Encode for GTS should be unchecked.
+This is created by the user and corresponds to the data being transferred.
+Details on how to undertake this task are listed in Section 11.3.2. - Missing Data Flag is the value that represents missing data from the specified AWS server.
+This value will be obtained from files in the base station server: - AWS Server IP is the IP address or host name of the server; - GTS Msg Header is the Global Telecommunication System message header (e.g. HKNC for Nairobi) in case AWS Data are meant for sharing with others countries through the regional or global centres, - Operational if a site has been created in the Climsoft database but has no operational AWS installed the box Operational should be unchecked, - Encode for GTS if a site has been created in the Climsoft database but does not send AWS to GTS, the box Encode for GTS should be unchecked.